 Read the fine print: The expiration date on your dog food label is meant to be taken seriously.

-The expiration date, which is often printed near the barcode on dog food packaging, is different from the “best by” or “sell by” dates, according to Dr. Oscar Chavez, a veterinarian and leader of the Canine Nutrition Team at JustFoodForDogs.
+The expiration date, which is often printed near the barcode on dog food packaging, is different from the “best by” or “sell by” dates, according to Dr. Oscar Chavez, a veterinarian and former leader of the Canine Nutrition Team at JustFoodForDogs.

 “[The] expiration date is the date the manufacturer recommends discarding the product,” he explains. “[The ‘best by’ and ‘sell by’ dates indicate] when the manufacturer recommends the food be sold and used by.
 This doesn’t ensure the food is fresh, only that it can still be sold and should not be spoiled.”